aperricio/flatpik/README.md

 ## Roadmap

 This is a work in progress; not finished at all.
-Coming soon.
+Coming soon:

 * [x] App icon for FlatPik.
 * [ ] Messages and info abount install progress.